N1 (South Africa): Free State

 After the Orange River crossing, the N1 makes a direct line for Bloemfontein, passing the towns of Springfontein, Trompsburg and Edenburg, heading in a more northerly direction.
-The N1 from Colesberg to Bloemfontein is highly significant because it was the first single-carriageway freeway built in South Africa.
-The bridges with the interchanges at Trompsburg and Edenburg show the ambitious plans for this road as a dual-carriage freeway.
 Upon entering Bloemfontein, the N1 meets the northern terminus of the N6 from East London.
 This intersection marks the beginning of the Bloemfontein Western Bypass, which is the first freeway section on the route since Paarl.
 The N8 from Kimberley in the west intersects with the N1 bypass, joining it for 3 km, before heading east through the Bloemfontein CBD and then to Maseru in Lesotho.

 The N1 is designated as a toll road from the N6 interchange until its end at Beit Bridge.
 A few kilometres north of Bloemfontein, the N1 meets the R30 to Brandfort; the N1 continues as a single carriageway but with two lanes in each direction until 5 km before the toll plaza at Verkeerdevlei, halfway between Bloemfontein and Winburg.
 Initial plans were for the N1 from Bloemfontein to Winburg to be a dual-carriageway freeway.
-At Winburg, the N1 bypasses the town to the west as a dual carriageway and meets the western terminus of the N5, which bypasses the north of Lesotho before its own termination at the N3 in Harrismith.
-Just after Winburg, the N1 becomes a single carriageway again.
+At Winburg, the N1 bypasses the town to the west and meets the western terminus of the N5, which connects with Senekal, Bethlehem and Harrismith.

-Many motorists from Cape Town heading for Durban travel the N1 to Winburg, and then N5 to Harrismith as an alternative to reach Durban via N3.
-This is due to the shorter distance between the two cities (1635 km for the N1, N5 & N3 route and 1710 km for the current N2 route), as well as the much better quality of this route compared with the N2, especially between Port Shepstone and Grahamstown (although that stretch of road has been improved in the past few years).
-However, after the new N2 Wild Coast Toll Route has been completed, the N2 will be the shorter road between Durban and Cape Town (1621 km).

-The N1 continues north and bypasses Ventersburg, where it becomes a dual carriageway again, before reaching Kroonstad.
+The N1 continues north and bypasses Ventersburg before reaching Kroonstad.
 There, the R34 from Welkom joins the N1 freeway for 9 kilometres, bypassing Kroonstad Central to the east, before splitting from the N1 and making its own way towards Heilbron.

-After the dual carriageway freeway bypass of Kroonstad, the N1 returns to single carriageway status and heads towards the Vaal River and Gauteng as the Kroonvaal Toll Route.
-Just before passing into Gauteng at the Vaal River, the N1 becomes a dual-carriageway freeway and features another toll plaza (the Vaal Toll Plaza) just south of its major interchange with the R59 road, which provides access to the Vaal Triangle (Vereeniging and Sasolburg) in the east and Parys in the west.
+After Kroonstad, the N1 heads towards the Vaal River and Gauteng as the Kroonvaal Toll Route.
+Just before passing into Gauteng at the Vaal River, the N1 features another toll plaza (the Vaal Toll Plaza) just south of its interchange with the R59 road, which provides access to the Vaal Triangle (Vereeniging and Sasolburg) in the east and Parys in the west.